 Media Widget - The centre is where my media display section.
-I’ve set the TouchBar to display details on the current song I am listening to on Spotify (or iTunes).
-A long press of the widget skips the current song, and a short click opens up the Spotify window.
+I’ve set the TouchBar to display details on the current song I am listening to on Spotify (or Music).
+A long press of the widget skips the current song, and a short click opens up the Spotify/Music window.
 If no media app is open, the middle section of the Touch Bar is empty.

 The Play/Pause button next controls the current media app.
-And as a bonus if no media app is open it is set to open up Spotify and start playing the last playlist I was listening to.
+And as a bonus if no media app is open it is set to open up Spotify/Music and start playing from where I last left off.